How Deposit Return Works

 Do I have a choice on how my deposit is refunded?

-You will have the choice to receive your refund against a store bought purchase, in cash or to put your refunded deposit towards a charitable cause.
+You will have the choice to receive your refund against a store-bought purchase or in cash.

 How do I use a Reverse Vending Machine (RVM)?